DaniPopov/Assembler-OpenU/README.md

 ## Usage

-1. Run `make` to compile the assembler.
+1. Run `make` to compile the assembler:
-   1.1 The assembler will generate output files with the same filenames and the following extensions:
+The assembler will generate output files with the same filenames and the following extensions:
 - `.ent` - Entries file
 - `.ext` - Externals file
 - `.ob` - Object file
 2. Execute the assembler using the following command:
-   2.1 Run `./assembler yourFileName.as`
+Run `./assembler yourFileName.as`
-   2.2 The assembler will output .ent, .ext and .ob files.
+The assembler will output .ent, .ext and .ob files.

 ## Files Structure
 - `assembler.c` - Main program.